CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/rest_managed.html.markdown

 * `escape_html` - (boolean) Enable escaping of HTML characters when encoding the JSON payload.
   - Default: `true`

-* `content_on_destroy` - (map) A map of key-value pairs to be applied to the parent object during terraform destroy operations.
-This allows modifying the object with cleanup values instead of deleting it.
+* `content_on_destroy` - (map) A map of key-value pairs to be applied to the parent object during Terraform destroy operations.
+This allows modifying the object with clean up values instead of deleting it.
 When this attribute is specified, the object will be updated with these values rather than being deleted from ACI.

   ~> When adding `content_on_destroy` to an existing resource, Terraform will show this attribute being added in the plan.
 This is expected behavior and will not trigger any API calls or resource modifications.
 You must run `terraform apply` to store the `content_on_destroy` configuration in the state before it can take effect during `terraform destroy`.
 The attribute values are only applied when executing `terraform destroy` and have no impact on the resource during normal operations.

-  !> The annotation property is not allowed to be set in content_on_destroy.
+  !> The `annotation` property is not allowed to be set in `content_on_destroy`.

 * `child` - (block) A nested block representing a child object.
 Multiple child blocks can be specified.